grafana/campfire-mcp-demo/README.md

 - Can you now add some latency metrics and then add them to the dashboard as well?

+extra:
+if we want to demo loki we can ask something like:
+- Can you query my grafana to see if there are any error logs in metrics-demo-app container

+and maybe add a log panel in the dashboard.

 ## 🎯 Overview

 The demo consists of: